 Sharm El Sheikh's incredible marine life is not just for divers.
 An unexpected amount of underwater life can be observed from boat trips to the beautiful reefs housed by Sharm's renowned marine parks.

-Ras Mohammed is one of the highlights of a Sharm El Sheikh diving holiday and is a marine park worthy of a full day visit because of the beautiful scenery alone.
+Ras Mohammed is one of the highlights of a Sinai Peninsula diving trip and is a marine park worthy of a full day visit because of the beautiful scenery alone.
 In Ras Mohammed you will encounter unspoilt beaches, idyllic waters inviting you in for a swim and unforgettable snorkelling.

 The smaller island of Tiran is a good alternative option, especially if you have snorkeling in mind.
 Don't go there for the island itself though, as you won't find much more than sand.
 But the shallow waters with a superb reef hold untold treasures for you to explore.